 The problem with many near miss and incident management software is that they don’t allow you to see the patterns than occur in accidents.
 Reports pile up, and even with some computer-based reporting systems whilst you can sort data by department or severity, you can’t always sort by equipment type.
 When you review a Risk Assessment for a piece of equipment, you need to be able to see all the accidents and near misses associated with that equipment in order to consider if the existing controls are working.
 The HSE investigation at Selig identified an inadequate risk assessment as a contributing factor to the accident.

 Engage EHS Incident Reporting Software functions allows you to associate each event with a piece of plant, and you can create reports that show how many of each type of event are associated with each Plant item.

 Selig were Fined £240,000 for the offence , and have since fitted a fixed guard to the laminating machine so that moving parts are completely blocked off.
 Make sure you track your near misses to identify fixes before someone is hurt!

-For more information to find out how Effective Software can help you manage your your organisations health and safety processes why not Contact one of our super friendly product specialists or Request A Demo Online.
+For more information to find out how Engage EHS can help you manage your your organisations health and safety processes why not Contact one of our super friendly product specialists or Request A Demo Online.